 Promoting clear systems to deal with any concerns policy and procedures

-I participated in the Herts.
-FA Welfare Officer Workshop in June 2010, after which I attended the club committee meeting.
-At that meeting it was agreed that whilst the club endorsed The FA's approach to safeguarding, action taken by Tring Athletic would be based on risk.
+After attending a FA Welfare Officer Workshop in June 2010, the club committee agreed to endorse The FA's approach to safeguarding and action taken by Tring Athletic would be based on risk.
 To that end it was agreed;

 That The FA's Safeguarding Children Policy and Procedures would be referred to in the club's approach to safeguarding its young players

-That in my role as Club Welfare Officer I would make myself available to the junior/youth teams parents/guardians to answer any questions they may have or address any concerns regarding Safeguarding.
-I would also be available to provide the junior/youth team managers, coaches and first aiders with any assistance they may require.
+The Club Welfare Officer should make him/her available to the junior/youth teams parents/guardians to answer any questions they may have or address any concerns regarding Safeguarding.
+This would also be applicable to the junior/youth team managers, coaches and first aiders with any assistance they may require.

 Any enquiries should in the first instance be directed to the Club via the Club's e-mail address firstname.lastname@example.org.
 Head up the e-mail for my attention of the Club Welfare Officer and this will be directed to the appropriate person within the Club.